-Table 5.11 New Asset Lives in the Next Determination Period (in Years)
+Table 5.11 New asset lives in the next determination period (years)

 Water Sewerage Stormwater

 Council proposed 100.0 100.0 100.0

 Atkins Cardno recommended 65.0 41.0 95.0

-IPART Draft Decision 75.0 75.0 95.0
+IPART decision 75.0 75.0 95.0

-Sources: Atkins Cardno, Central Coast Council Expenditure Review, March 2019, pp 120-122 and IPART analysis.
+Sources: Atkins Cardno, Central Coast Council Expenditure Review, March 2019, pp 120-122, and IPART analysis.

 Regarding data quality, our analysis of the Council's assets supports a better disaggregation of the Council's RAB into asset classes that more closely reflect the underlying economic lives of these assets.
 We note that the Council has commenced a review of its infrastructure assets, including the asset lives to be adopted in future.
-We encourage the Council to consider applying disaggregated asset lives which would better reflect the economic life of assets used to supply its services.79 Doing so could promote the Council's long-term financial sustainability (as discussed further in Chapter 14).
+We encourage the Council to consider applying disaggregated asset lives which will better reflect the economic life of assets used to supply its services.99 Doing so could promote the Council's long-term financial sustainability (as discussed further in Chapter 14).
+The Council stated it will consider disaggregating its asset lives and liaise with IPART throughout the determination period.100